John Mayall Interview: A Chat With the British Blues Legend

 After it was finished, however, Mayall decided it was time to shake things up again.
 He parted ways with Athas and decided to continue with the remaining trio—the first time in his lengthy career that he’s ever worked in that configuration and the first time without a second guitarist.
 (On the album there is, however, a special guest guitarist who’s been around the block a few times, Joe Walsh, of the Eagles.)

-[Since our conversation, he has released a live trio album from 2017, Three For the Road, and a 2022 studio album, The Sun is Shining Down.]
+[Since our conversation, he has released a live trio album from 2017, Three For the Road, and a 2022 studio album, The Sun is Shining Down.
+Mayall died on July 22, 2024, at age 90.
+After being overlooked for decades, he’ll be inducted—posthumously—into the Rock & Roll Hall of Fame as part of the Class of 2024.]

-We began our wide-ranging conversation with John Mayall discussing the state of his music today.
+We began our wide-ranging conversation with John Mayall discussing the state of his music in recent years.

 When you recorded Talk About That, presumably you didn’t know yet that it would be Rocky’s last album with the band.